Opportunity glimmers through China's toxic smog

 Pollution problems in China, the world's second-biggest economy, are by no means new.
 But heightened public anger - and a growing political will to deal with the issue - has created opportunities for firms with sustainable know-how to earn a slice of China's clean-technology market, which is set to triple to $555 billion by 2020, according to the U.S. Department of Commerce.

-Companies like U.S. clean-energy expert Fuel Tech Inc (FTEK.O), design engineer WS Atkins Plc (ATKW.L) and others have seized the opening by boosting staff numbers and clinching contracts.
+Companies like U.S. clean-energy expert Fuel Tech Inc, design engineer WS Atkins Plc and others have seized the opening by boosting staff numbers and clinching contracts.

 "China has reached a saturation level which people can no longer tolerate," said Feng An, president and executive director of the U.S.-China Clean Tech Center, which takes U.S. clean technology companies to China to meet potential partners.